 East of Yosemite, and still in Nevada, the dead bird and the cows were in my mind when we hit a piece of highway with rolling bump after rolling bump.
 They went on for miles, a giant natural skate park on which the highway builders had obligingly laid a ribbon of tarmac.
 At close to the speed limit, which I was now trying to stick to, one or even two wheels left the tarmac on more than one occasion as the car continued up and the road rolled down, and our stomachs followed suit.
 It was a scream.
 We bounced up and down, giggling with each other, looking at each other as we hit the top of each bump. taking this surprise roller coaster as fast as we dared, and complicity was ours.

 A road trip is for the spaces in life where the reasons are not entirely rational and you can just let yourself go.
-One of my reasons for this one was the pink 1959 Chevy that I had left in 1972 0r 3 with some people in Durango and never found the time to go back and locate.
-Planning the trip, I was finally going back to Durango to check after the car 30 years later, not expecting much but hoping to find one of the people I left it with.
+One of my reasons for this one was the pink 1959 Chevy that I had left in 1973 with some people in Durango and never found the time to go back and check on.
+Planning the trip, I was hoping to find one of the people I left the car with.
 Of course, I forgot their address!
 So I made it to Durango, but couldn’t check on the Chevy, and you know what, it didn’t matter.
-What mattered was the great time Tom and I had together.
+What mattered was Tom’s and my road trip together.